 To advocate the effervescence of the unique Tamkang culture: As globalization, information-oriented and future-oriented education are the three objectives of TKU, it has also become the cultural tradition to which the university adheres.
 The effervescence of Tamkang culture is manifested in the amenities of the TKU campus, the liberal, democratic academic atmosphere and a lively and dynamic student life style.
 To uphold and perpetuate such a cultural milieu is the ultimate goal of TKT.

 Pres.
-Flora C.I.
-Chang of TKU is the publisher of the paper.
+Keh Huan chao of TKU is the publisher of the paper.
 A committee consisting of 6 to 18 members are chosen by the president to supervise decision making and related matters.
 As this is an ad hoc committee, members may come from faculty staff, students, alumni/ae, etc.

-On August 2004, Dr. Po-yuan Kuo, Vice President for Administrative Affairs, TKU, has become the Chairperson of TKT, with Lecturer Yu-pei Ma, of Department of Mass Communication, serving as Executive Secretary and Director & Editor-in-chief of the paper.
-The staff include one Assistant Director, one Managing-editor, and three editors.
+On August 2018, Dr. Liao, Andy Ay-Hua, Secretary-General, TKU, has become the Chairperson of TKT, Director & Editor-in-chief of the paper.
+The staff include one Assistant Director, one administration staff, and four editors.